-But what's really happening to that money?
-And who is keeping track of it?
+Ireland is allocated just under €1 billion but what's really happening to that money and who is keeping track of it?

 - January 2023: Cash for reforms: €700 billion EU recovery fund sparks concern and criticism - Analysis finds that Ireland is among several member states who repackaged old promises in reform plans.